axvad/UKCrimeStatistic/README.md

 5. Change statistic period

 ## Application use:
-* RxAndroid - for recive and response data from API's
+* RxAndroid - for recive and recognize data from API's
 * retrofit2 - for http access
 * MVC sturcture for expand project